 The Pupil Premium is additional government funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

-Here is the breakdown of how the Pupil Premium Funding has been allocated.
+Here is the breakdown of how the Pupil Premium Funding has been allocated and spent for the 2021-22 academic year.

 Pupil Premium funding is used to support a raft of interventions specifically targeted at those students who are eligible for this funding in the Academy.